cawilson1/604_web_services_assignment/README.md

 curl -H "Content-Type: application/json" -X POST -d '{"message":"hello world"}' https://test-project-174900.appspot.com/_ah/api/echo/v1/echo

--"hello world" can be replaced with any other in quotes text and that message will be returned -if a message is recieved about being temporarily over the serving quota, type the exact same cURL command replacing "test-project-174900" with "green-diagram-174817".
+(1) "hello world" can be replaced with any other in quotes text and that message will be returned

+(2) if a message is recieved about being temporarily over the serving quota, type the exact same cURL command replacing "test-project-174900" with "green-diagram-174817".
 This performs the same action.